xlwings/xlwings/docs/command_line.rst

                         export".
 The "--file" flag allows you to specify a file path instead of using the active Workbook.
                         Requires "Trust access to the VBA project object model" enabled.
-WARNING: Don't use this tool if you're actively changing the UserForm Layout as it currently syncs back the exported state, which would overwrite any changes that you made in Excel.
+NOTE: Whenever you change something in the VBA editor (such as the layout of a form or the properties of a module, you should run "xlwings vba export" again.
-                        (New in 0.27.0)
+                        (New in 0.26.3)